 Mental Health is Important to Sexual Health

 If you’re struggling with mental health during the pandemic, and if you’ve noticed its impact on your sex life, you’re hardly alone.
 But mental health isn’t just mind over matter when it comes to healthy sex: common struggles such as anxiety, depression, low mood, and high stress can all have physical ramifications on your reproductive system, including erectile dysfunction.
 This is true whether you have or have had the virus, or if you’re just struggling with the life-altering changes that have occurred in your world as a result of isolation and other efforts to curb COVID.
-This isn’t something you should have to deal with by yourself, and it’s certainly not something to ignore or sweep under the rug -- the ZestED team has discussed men’s mental health during the pandemic in previous blogs, and we always encourage our patients to reach out to our Care Coordinators for guidance if they’re having a hard time emotionally.
-Here, it’s also important to look at the long-term effects researchers have begun to see: there’s a possibility that having COVID-19 could permanently alter your brain, causing neurological damage that may last long periods of time after recovery.
+This isn’t something you should have to deal with by yourself, and it’s certainly not something to ignore or sweep under the rug -- the ZestED team has discussed men’s mental health during the pandemic , and we always encourage our patients to reach out to our Care Coordinators for guidance if they’re having a hard time emotionally.
+Here, it’s also important to look at the long-term effects researchers have begun to see: there’s a possibility that , causing neurological damage that may last long periods of time after recovery.

 Potential Testicular Damage Concerns Scientists

 One of the lesser-researched but no less concerning potential effects of COVID-19 on men’s health is the potential for testicular damage following an infection with the virus.
-Some patients have actually been infected by COVID in the tissues of their testes, causing testicular pain and inflammation that can lead to lasting alterations in the area.
+Some patients have actually been infected by COVID , causing testicular pain and inflammation that can lead to lasting alterations in the area.
 Researchers aren’t sure yet whether this damage is permanent or if this symptom will affect fertility in the long run, but it’s certainly something to be aware of, and the field of men’s health is continuing to look into the possibilities.